phaxio/phaxio-dotnet/README.md

 ## Writing callbacks (webhooks)

-Writing a callback to get fax send or recieve events is simple.
+Writing a callback to get fax send or receive events is simple.
 Read this [handy guide](Docs/README-callbacks.md) to get started.

-&copy; 2016-2017 Phaxio
+&copy; 2016-2018 Phaxio